nixworks/public/news/2010/03/1/index.md

 ##### Spain
 ### [Spain requests an explanation from Venezuela concerning allegations that it helped terrorist groups Euskadi Ta Askatasuna and FARC plot to kill Colombian President Alvaro Uribe and other Colombian personalities in Spanish soil. ](/news/2010/03/1/spain-requests-an-explanation-from-venezuela-concerning-allegations-that-it-helped-terrorist-groups-euskadi-ta-askatasuna-and-farc-plot-to-k.md)
-_Context: Venezuela, Alvaro Uribe, FARC, Colombian President, Colombia, Spain, Euskadi Ta Askatasuna_
+_Context: FARC, Colombia, Spain, Venezuela, Alvaro Uribe, Euskadi Ta Askatasuna, Colombian President_

 ##### Kodjovi Obilale
 ### [Goalkeeper Kodjovi Obilale, shot in the Togo national football team attack prior to the 2010 Africa Cup of Nations in Angola, is to return to France after emergency surgery in Johannesburg. ](/news/2010/03/1/goalkeeper-kodjovi-obilala-c-shot-in-the-togo-national-football-team-attack-prior-to-the-2010-africa-cup-of-nations-in-angola-is-to-return.md)
-_Context: Angola, Togo national football team attack, Johannesburg, Kodjovi Obilale, 2010 Africa Cup of Nations, France_
+_Context: France, 2010 Africa Cup of Nations, Togo national football team attack, Angola, Johannesburg, Kodjovi Obilale_

 ##### President of the Federation of Bosnia and Herzegovina
 ### [63-year-old former President of the Federation of Bosnia and Herzegovina Ejup Ganic is detained at London Heathrow Airport while trying to leave the UK to escape charges of war crimes. ](/news/2010/03/1/63-year-old-former-president-of-the-federation-of-bosnia-and-herzegovina-ejup-gania-is-detained-at-london-heathrow-airport-while-trying-to.md)